OXeu/PaddleOCR.rs/README.md

 # PaddleOCR.rs

 PaddleOCR's Rust inference framework

 ## Features

-- no dependencies on OpenCV
+- Not depend on OpenCV
+- Small binary size(Only 8.3MB on Linux)